Close Menu

 This has not loaded yet, but your article continues below.

-In Arnprior, funding will support a new Older Adults Club launching this fall aimed at keeping seniors physically active as well as socially and mentally engaged by removing barriers to participation.
-Horton Township is developing new areas where seniors can gather and feel valued while strengthening community ties through activities that build friendships.
+In Arnprior, funding will assist in starting a new Older Adults Club this fall aimed at keeping seniors physically, socially, and mentally engaged by eliminating barriers to participation.
+Horton Township is developing new spaces where seniors can connect with others and feel valued through activities that build friendships and a sense of belonging.

 Source link